MrRazamataz/MrRazamataz-Website/README.md

 ## Credits
 ### Icons:
-The icons I used for the platforms belong to their respective owners.
+* The icons I used for the platforms belong to their respective owners.

 ### Code:
 * Me, use it if you want (check license, of which says you can use whatever)
 * StackOverflow, probably
+* Random public packages.